Testing the identification of causal effects in observational data: Assumptions and Testable Implication

-Our fifth assumption invokes IV validity, requiring that the instrument is conditionally independent of the outcome give the covariates $X$. \begin{assumption}[Conditional independence of the instrument] \end{assumption} Assumption \ref{ass2} has two implications.
+Our fifth assumption invokes IV validity, requiring that the instrument is conditionally independent of the potential outcome given the covariates $X$. \begin{assumption}[Conditional independence of the instrument] \end{assumption} Assumption \ref{ass2} has two implications.
 First, $Z$ does not directly affect the outcome other than through the treatment conditional on $X$, such that potential outcome is a function of $d$ alone, rather than the instrument, too.
 For this reason, an IV exclusion restriction holds such that conditional on $X$, $Y(d,z)=Y(d,z')=Y(d)$ for any instrument values $z$ and $z'$, otherwise the conditional independence would be violated.
 Second, there exist no unobserved confounders jointly affecting $Y$ and $Z$ when controlling for $X$, which is analogous to Assumption \ref{ass1}, but now concerning the instrument rather than the treatment.
-It is worth noting that Assumption \ref{ass2} alone is not sufficient for identifying causal effects based on the instrument, like the local average treatment effect (LATE) on the subpopulation whose treatment reacts to (or complies with) the instrument, see \cite*{Imbens+94} and \cite*{Angrist+96}.
-In fact, the IV-based assessment of the LATE hinges on further assumptions, like e.g.\ the (conditional) monotonicity of $D$ in $Z$, which we do not consider here, as it is not required for the proposed identification test.
+We note that Assumption \ref{ass2} is not sufficient for identifying causal effects based on the instrument, like the local average treatment effect (LATE) on the subpopulation whose treatment reacts to (or complies with) the instrument, see \cite{Imbens+94} and \cite{Angrist+96}.
+The IV-based assessment of the LATE hinges on further assumptions, like e.g.\ the (conditional) monotonicity of $D$ in $Z$, which we do not consider here, because it is not required for our identification test.